IBAtechSoftware/Subtable/README.md

 ## About
 SubTable is a storage format built for the FusionEngine for storage on-disk configuration files.
-This example parser dumps the output to XML

 ## Example file
 ```